Lynda Java Essential Traning Notes

 Using Primitive Data Types

-• If a STRING is not true, then it must be false.
+instanceof- If a STRING is not true, then it must be false.

 Exploring Syntax and Flow

-• break is very important in switch statement.
+breakis very important inswitchstatement.
 If you don’t add it at the end

-• The efficiency of loop does not matter so much with the format (for, foreach
+of each case, it will keep running until the end ofswitchstatement.- The efficiency of loop does not matter so much with the format (for, foreach

-• In JAVA, STRINGS are immutable.
+while and do/while).
+But it does matter if your compiler is not efficient. - In JAVA, STRINGS are immutable.
 Aka, when you pass a string, you are just copying

-its value to a new place, you CAN NOT change the ORIGINAL value.
+its value to a new place, you CAN NOT change the ORIGINAL value. - A copy of the entire string is created when passed to a function.

-• Some methods of String are very useful.
+Stringare very useful.
 And the more you put them into practice,

 the better you can remember them.
 Practice makes perfect.